robmoore-i/ci-build-simulator/README.md

 #### Assumptions made by the plugin

-- Test sources are written in Groovy, under the default groovy source set (i.e. `src/test/groovy`)
+- Main and test sources are both written in Groovy, under the default groovy source set (i.e. `src/main/groovy` and `src/test/groovy`)
 - There is a base package `ci.build.simulator.<project-name>` for both the main and test sources, which is where the plugin will generate code.
 For example, `ci.build.simulator.sleeper`.
 The `<project name>` is the name of the subdirectory of this